1v4r/home-assistant/README.md

 ```
 Finally, open HA on the page where the clock-card is shown, then clean the cache and hard-reload 2 times.
 After that the localized time and date are shown.

-It still needs a bit of work with regards to using local formats and so forth.

 So far mostly a copy/paste/edit of stuff from
 https://github.com/home-assistant/home-assistant-polymer/blob/dev/src/cards/ha-weather-card.js
 and